mshafer1/frclabviewtutorials/_tutorials/fgv/index.md

 Add a shift register to the while loop

-{% include zoomableImage.html path='images/AddShiftRegister.png' alt='Add a shift register to the while loop' scaler='' height=720 width=510 %}
+{% include zoomableImage.html path='images/AddShiftRegister.png' alt='Add a shift register to the while loop' height=720 width=510 %}

 Put a case structure inside the while loop and connect it the enum to the selector.